genuinebyte/mobessence/README.md

 to every 1 in 256 mobs.

 ### Infusing Essence into Eggs
 A method of infusing chicken eggs with essence has come to light.
+It allows you to change the genetics of the egg so that it will spawn the mob that had its essence infused.

-In the center of your workbench, you place the chicken egg.
+In the center of your workbench you place the chicken egg.
 In the immediately surrounding squares is where you place your essence.
-The last four spots left are for the bone meal for the essence to cultivate.
+The last four spots left are the bone meal for the essence to cultivate.
 You can see this below.

 ![workbench-recipe](docs/recipe.png)

-### Configuration
+## Configuration
-There is one configuration option, `drop-chance`.

-`drop-chance` is the inverse of the value you provide.
-So if you change it to 100 then there is a 1 in 100 chance a mob will drop its essence on death.
-This value defaults to `256`.

-You can view the default configuration [here](src/main/resources/config.yml).
+If you think something that isn't currently configurable should be, then leave an issue and I'll see if I can get it done.

+**drop-chance**
+Default: `256`

+The chance essence will drop from a mob.
+1 of drop-chance mobs will drop essence.
+Four essence are required to make an egg, so essentially an egg is attained 1 of (4 * drop-chance) mobs killed.

+**require-player-kill**
+Default: `true`

+Should the player have to be the cause of the mob's death for it to drop essence?